svsool/memo/CONTRIBUTING.md

 ## Releasing

-1. bump version using [semver](https://semver.org/) and yarn built-in commands either `yarn version --patch`, `yarn version --minor` or `yarn version --major`
+1. Bump version using [semver](https://semver.org/) and yarn built-in commands either `yarn version --patch`, `yarn version --minor` or `yarn version --major`
-    - patch update for bug fixes, dependency updates and small changes
+    - Patch update for bug fixes, dependency updates and small changes
-    - minor update for features and bigger changes in a backwards compatible manner
+    - Minor update for features and bigger changes in a backwards compatible manner
-    - major update for features with incompatible API changes
+    - Major update for features with incompatible API changes
-1. push to origin with `git push && git push --tags`
+1. Push to origin with `git push && git push --tags`
 1. CI will automatically create new release with changes since the last release, it will also attach release artifacts and publish extension to the marketplace

 ## Conventions